Burnt coils. Spilt e-liquid. Leaking tanks.

 When you start vaping ideally most vapers need something which is easy to use, has a draw similar to that of a cigarette, and delivers the right throat hit for you.
 One great option for new vapers is a pod system like these.
 Small, compact and coming with an automatic draw, they are very easy to use.

-Another option is to get a device, such as the Jac Vapour S17, which can be upgraded with a simple change to the coil.
+Another option is to get a device which can be upgraded with a simple change to the coil.
 This means you can have a tight draw similar to a cigarette but with the option to switch to a vape with more vapour and a looser draw in the future.

 An exception to this is when you have friends who are willing to give support.
 You can often start by trying their devices and move straight to the high-end device your friends use.